KaappoRaivio/shakki3/lib/share/doc/Catch2/own-main.md

 int main( int argc, char* argv[] )
 {
-  Catch::Session session; // There must be exactly one instance
+  Catch::Session WebSocketSession; // There must be exactly one instance

-  // writing to session.configData() here sets defaults
+  // writing to WebSocketSession.configData() here sets defaults
   // this is the preferred way to set them

-  int returnCode = session.applyCommandLine( argc, argv );
+  int returnCode = WebSocketSession.applyCommandLine( argc, argv );
   if( returnCode != 0 ) // Indicates a command line error
         return returnCode;

-  // writing to session.configData() or session.Config() here
+  // writing to WebSocketSession.configData() or WebSocketSession.Config() here
   // overrides command line args
   // only do this if you know you need to

-  int numFailed = session.run();
+  int numFailed = WebSocketSession.run();

   // numFailed is clamped to 255 as some unices only use the lower 8 bits.
   // This clamping has already been applied, so just return it here